-Statement of Financial Activities for the Year Ended 31st March 2021
+Statement of Financial Activities for Year Ended 31 March 2022

-This Account summarises the resources that have been generated and consumed in providing services and managing the Common Good Funds during the year.
-It includes all day to day expenses and related income on an accruals basis, as well as transactions measuring the value of fixed assets actually consumed.
-This Account also includes the Statement of Total Recognised Gains and Losses which brings together all of the gains and losses of the Funds for the year and shows the aggregate movement in their net worth.
-All Common Good Funds have unrestricted funds only; there were no restricted or endowment funds during 2020-21 or in 2019-20.
+The Financial Statements summarise the resources that have been generated and consumed in providing services and managing the Common Good Funds during the year.
+It includes all day-to-day expenses and related income on an accruals basis, as well as transactions measuring the value of fixed assets actually consumed.
+It also includes the Statement of Total Recognised Gains and Losses, which brings together all of the gains and losses of the Funds for the year and shows the aggregate movement in their net worth.
+All Common Good Funds have unrestricted funds only; there were no restricted or endowment funds during 2021/22 or in 2020/21.